When Rajesh Khanna Confessed ENVYING Amitabh Bachchan's Success: Each Time He Slipped, I Smiled

 Rajesh Khanna On Envying Big B

-Rajesh Khanna, who was known for speaking without mincing words also went on to admit that he envied Big after Deewar.
+Rajesh Khanna, who was known for speaking without mincing words, also went on to admit that he envied Big B after Deewar.
 He had said, "After Deewar, I always envied him.
 Only thing is, I smiled each time he slipped because he made the same mistakes that I once made."

 How Big B Had Reacted To His Confession?